BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/README.md

 Although libfreenect2 allows to connect two devices to a powerful machine with separate USB3 buses, it decreases the frame  rate and it does not also provide the body skeleton data data, which could be necassry for some applications.
 Therefore, the system uses two Windows machine which has been localy connected via TCP/IP protocol.
 Machines system time are synchronised using NTP timing protocol.

 ##Depedencies
-The system require the following equipments and libraries to perform:
+The system requires the following equipments and libraries to perform:
 + [Kinect for Windows SDK 2.0](https://www.microsoft.com/en-gb/download/details.aspx?id=44561)
 + [Intel Threading Building Blocks](https://www.threadingbuildingblocks.org/software-release/tbb4320140724oss)
 + [OpenCV](https://github.com/opencv/opencv)